-The lavish series of functions climaxed with the room’s spotlights gradually brightening to reveal the car on a raised dais, surrounded by nine further examples arranged around the perimeter.
+The lavish series of functions climaxed with Guests being directed to a darkened function room where Sir William, picked out by spotlights, announced, “ladies and Gentlemen, I should like to introduce to you my new car.”
+The lights would then gradually brighten to reveal a single XJ6 on a raised turntable, surrounded by nine further examples arranged around the room’s perimeter.
 The reception throughout was rapturous, with dealers and motoring press alike lining up to congratulate Lyons on pulling off perhaps his greatest masterstroke yet.

-What few realised however was Sir William’s utter mystification that nobody had commented upon the hasty adoption of the 4.2 litre engine, nor the fact that at the time there were only about 160 XJ6s in existence, such were the difficulties Jaguar faced in getting the car into production.
+What few realised however was Sir William’s utter mystification that nobody had commented upon the hasty adoption of the 4.2 litre engine, nor the fact that at the time these ten examples represented about a fifth of XJs in showable condition anywhere, such were the difficulties Jaguar faced in getting the car into full-scale production.

 A first for both Jaguar and Lyons was his appearance in a press advertisement endorsing the new car.
 Sir William was reportedly reluctant to put himself forward, but it was nonetheless a powerful message of confidence, one borne out by the lavish and strikingly art-directed sales material for the model, both of which were overseen by Jaguar’s PR-chief, Bob Berry and executed by their retained ad-agency, Nelson Advertising.

 XJ6’s body style might have reflected a harmonious evolution of Jaguar aesthetics, but so too did its cabin.
 The dashboard, while similar in overall appearance to that of the Mark Ten, was more logically laid out.
 Two main instruments faced the driver, set into the padded walnut veneer dash panel, while five auxiliary gauges sat centrally, with a neat row of rocker switches grouped below.